Erythroxylum monogynum

 Erythroxylum monogynum, the bastard sandal or red cedar, is a tropical tree in the family Erythroxylaceae.
 It is native to Peninsular India and Sri Lanka.
 It is a small, evergreen bushy tree reaching 7 m (but sometimes higher).
-The leaves are simple, alternate.
-Small white flowers are bisexual with 5–6 sepals. borne March through June; Fruit is a one-seeded drupe.
+The leaves are simple and alternate.
+Small white flowers are bisexual with 5–6 sepals, borne March through June; Fruit is a one-seeded drupe.
 Flowering and fruiting occur throughout the year.
 The plant is known to have high medicinal value.
-It is taken to cure many diseases such as Stomachache, Dyspepsia, Fever, and Dropsy in ayurvedic medicine.
+It is taken to cure many diseases such as stomachache, dyspepsia, fever, and dropsy in Ayurvedic medicine.